On the number of crossings and bouncings of a diffusion at a sticky threshold: Preliminary notions and results

 \subsection{Local time}

-We start by recalling a definition of the local time, which is an object that plays a fundamental role in our analysis.
+We start by recalling a definition of the local time, which plays a fundamental role in our analysis.
 Indeed, in many cases, it will be the limiting process of our statistics of interest.

 The local time of a semi-martingale, $X$, is the random field $(\loct{X}{a}{t};\; a\in \IR,\,t\ge 0) $, defined for all $t\ge 0 $, $a\in \IR $ as the term $\loct{X}{a}{t} $ so that the following equation holds (see~\cite[Theorem~1.2]{RevYor})